OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ![Liberty Start... action](images/liberty-start-with-config.png)

-Once you are done with customizing the configuration, click `Ok`.
+Once you are done with customizing the configuration, click `Run`.

 A new terminal tab will open to run the application in dev mode.